 The way eToro pays dividends depends on the positions you hold in:

-CFDs – If you hold a CFD position you will receive a dividend on the ex-dividend date (Date of Record) that will be shown in your available balance.
+CFDs – If you hold a CFD position, you will receive a dividend on the ex-dividend date (Date of Record) that will be shown in your available balance.

 eToro dividends are usually paid out overnight.
 They are calculated automatically as refunds and then added to your profits.
 In case you had eToro fees from holding the stock, the refunds will reduce the accrued fees.

 If you're already trading with eToro, you'll be familiar with its unique Copy Trading platform.
 If not, Copy Trading – as the name implies – lets you copy your favourite trader's moves and portfolio.
-Every position they hold and trade that they make will automatically happen in your own portfolio.
+Every position they hold and trade that they make will automatically happen in your portfolio.

 Avoid copying traders who have 100% gain plus, because they are most probably employing high-risk strategies.
-Follow traders who are moderate risk takers with around a 30% gain, since this still gives awesome returns without much exposure to extreme risk.
+Follow traders who are moderate risk takers with around a 30% gain, since this still gives excellent returns without much exposure to extreme risk.